“Process as Resistance, Resilience and Regeneration“

 The artist residence CAT Cologne celebrates 10 years of process-oriented work

 Cologne’s only artist residence, CAT Cologne, celebrates its tenth anniversary with a group exhibition in an unusual location.
-In September, 15 artists will show process-oriented works in an archway near Cologne Central Station.
-In response to the recent general socio-global insecurity and in search of a new consensus, these negotiate possible solutions.
+Fifteen artists showed process-oriented works in an archway near Cologne Central Station.
+In response to the recent general socio-global insecurity and in search of a new consensus, these negotiated possible solutions.

 Cosima von Bonin